HL7-cz/szz/input/pagecontent/scope-and-content.md

 Specification of the intended recipient of the report, usually the target acute inpatient care provider (CPALP) or another healthcare facility to which the patient is transferred.

 **Author**
-Identification data of the member of the Emergency Medical Service (ZZS) team who created the record and is responsible for it.
+Identification data of Shared Health Record Author which created the record and is responsible for it.

 **Document Metadata**
 Contains other administrative information about the document – e.g., category, version, date and time of creation, document status, language, and degree of confidentiality.